Staff Compensation Administration Policy

 General Considerations for All Compensation Actions

-Salary and wage adjustments will generally be awarded to employees at Georgia Tech upon promotion to a higher level position, upon reclassification to a higher level position, when an equity, market or administrative adjustment is deemed necessary, and on an annual basis provided performance warrants the adjustment.
-The annual increase will be in the form of a merit increase and developed in conjunction with, and in adherence to the University System of Georgia’s (USG) guidance.
+Any merit increase will be developed in conjunction with the University System of Georgia (USG) and in compliance with USG's guidance.
 Equity and market adjustments may also be developed in conjunction with the budget development process.
 For all compensation and Pay Grade changes, the unit Human Resources representative and department supervisor will collaborate to develop an appropriate salary recommendation, based on factors such as an employee's skill, knowledge, experience, and performance, criticality of the role, budget, and market data.
 All adjustments are contingent upon available funding and must be developed in consultation with the unit’s Human Resource representative and GTHR Compensation.

 Communicating Compensation Adjustments